 There are three main metabolic states of the body: absorptive (fed), postabsorptive (fasting), and starvation.
-During any given day, your metabolism switches between absorptive and postabsorptive states.
-Starvation states happen very rarely in generally well-nourished individuals.
+Normally, your metabolism switches between the absorptive and postabsorptive states.
+Starvation happens very rarely in well-nourished individuals.
+Learn more about metabolism and the different metabolic states.

 Metabolism